Hiring a Car in Austria: A Complete Guide

 What to carry in the car

-Drivers of most cars are expected to carry basic safety equipment, typically including a warning triangle, reflective high-visibility clothing (vest/jacket), and a first aid kit.
-Rental cars usually include these, but it is smart to check at pick-up.
+Drivers of most cars are expected to carry basic safety equipment, typically including a warning triangle, reflective high-visibility clothing, and a first aid kit.
+Rental cars usually include these, but it is worth checking before you leave the pick-up area.

 Driving tips in Austria